 Did you know?

-If you meet with a speech therapist about your preschooler’s stuttering, you’ll likely hear about the Lidcombe program.
+If you meet with a speech therapist about your preschooler’s stuttering, you may hear about the Lidcombe program.
 This behavioural therapy involves parents learning how to give positive feedback for fluent speech as well as gentle prompts for correction of stuttered speech.
 Practitioners are available across Canada, and according to the Canadian Stuttering Association, the program is very successful in treating preschool-aged kids.

 *Names have been changed